How to Do an Internal Audit + Security Audit Checklist

 Next, define the scope of your audit by compiling a list of all of your information assets.
 This should include hardware and software, information databases, and any internal or legal documentation you need to protect.

-Not all of these assets will fall within the scope of your audit, so you’ll need to take your comprehensive list and decide what you’ll examine and what you won’t.
+Not all of these digital assets will fall within the scope of your audit, so you’ll need to take your comprehensive list and decide what you’ll examine and what you won’t.
 This is where your stated goals come in handy.
 They will help you whittle out everything that doesn’t specifically fall within the scope of your internal audit.

 Step 2: Conduct a risk assessment